JohnSnowLabs/johnsnowlabs/docs/_posts/hsaglamlar/2023-04-10-genericclassifier_sdoh_mental_health_clinical_en.md

     features_asm,
     generic_classifier))

-val data = Seq("""James is a 28-year-old man who has been struggling with schizophrenia for the past five years.
+val data = Seq(Array("""James is a 28-year-old man who has been struggling with schizophrenia for the past five years.
 He was diagnosed with the condition after experiencing a psychotic episode in his early 20s.
 The following is a case study that explores James' background, symptoms, diagnosis, treatment, and outcomes.

 Background: